 The midgame concept isn't new: It's represented as a subset of techniques in the last 11 tactics of the MITRE Framework.
 We refer to the modern ransomware playbook as three parts because a different set of attacker specialization is applied at each phase, and an appropriate response is required from the defending team.

-Act 3: Extortion Cycle – Houston, We Have a Problem
+Act 3: Endgame – Houston, We Have a Problem

-The last item on the playbook is the extortion cycle.
+The last item on the playbook is the endgame, aka where a breach occurs and the extortion cycle begins.
 With the global cost of ransomware reaching $20B in 2021, it's fair to say that, at this stage, it's too late for you to do much of anything.
 At this stage, the enterprise is in recovery mode, not security mode.

 Availability of backups is a critical part of the payment calculus.
 Unfortunately, the ransom payment has little bearing on the total financial damage that the attack will inevitably cause.
 Research suggests that ransom payments account for 10% of the actual damage to victims.
 The other 90% is a byproduct for the victim, regardless of how profitable the exchange was for the attacker.